 The Grand Opening of Retra Tablos, on Friday, November 1st, 6-10pm will be in conjunction with Coral Gables Gallery Night.
 It will include interactive presentations on backstrap weaving.
 There will be live music by students of the University of Miami’s Frost School of Music and a cash bar.
 This event is brought to you by the Coral Gables Museum on the First Friday of every month.

 More activities related to the show will be offered during the Museum’s Family Day, on Saturday, November 9, 2019, 2-5 pm.
 Come and learn about the backstrap weaving textile arts of Guatemala; create paper embroidery; make simple weavings; and be creative using Mayan patterns on coloring book pages to make a self-portrait.
 There will be live marimba musical performances by students from Miami-Dade County Public Schools and more!
 Admission is also free.

 About the Coral Gables Museum:

 The Coral Gables Museum fosters an appreciation for the Civic Arts in Coral Gables.
 It explores and celebrates the history, vision, urban and environmental design, and cultural landscape of the City Beautiful within a broad audience that goes from children, families, and community members to national and international visitors.
 The museum optimizes its mission by cultivating effective partnerships, and providing programming that includes exhibitions, educational programs, lectures, tours, publications and special events.

 Oolite is both a community and a resource, providing artists with the free studio space, exhibition opportunities, direct support and programming they need to advance their careers.
 We also offer programming to the surrounding neighborhood and the wider community to help them better understand, and create, contemporary art.

-Retra-Tablos is funded by The Ellies, Miami’s visual arts awards, presented by Oolite Arts.If you love Soul Of Miami, please consider leaving a testimonial.
+Retra-Tablos is funded by The Ellies, Miami’s visual arts awards, presented by Oolite Arts.Thank you for using Soul Of Miami!